Family reunification for refugees

 Ad hoc family reunification programmes for Syrian and Afghans

-For Syrian refugees, some regional programmes for family reunification are still in place.
-These programmes are reserved for first- and second-degree relatives of persons living in Germany with refugee status or another legal residential status.
-In contrast to the ‘normal’ family reunification procedures, the family members living in Germany have to act as sponsors by declaring that they will cover the cost of living of their relatives (either from their own resources or with the help of external sponsors).
-In 2020 and 2021 such programmes were in place in the Federal States of Berlin (prolonged until end of 2024),[49] Brandenburg (prolonged until end of 2023),[50] Bremen (until end of September 2021), Hamburg (until end of November 2023),[51] Schleswig-Holstein (until end of 2023)[52] and Thuringia (until end of December 2024).[53]
-The programme in the Federal State of Berlin is also available to family members of Iraqi refugees.[54]
+For Syrian refugees, some regional programmes for family reunification were still in place until the end of 2024.
+These programmes were reserved for first- and second-degree relatives of persons living in Germany with refugee status or another legal residential status.
+In contrast to the ‘normal’ family reunification procedures, the family members living in Germany had to act as sponsors by declaring that they will cover the cost of living of their relatives (either from their own resources or with the help of external sponsors).
+In 2020 and 2021 such programmes were in place in the Federal States of Berlin (until the end of 2024 with a decision on further extension pending),[45] Brandenburg (until the end of 2023),[46] Bremen (until the end of September 2021), Hamburg (until end of November 2023),[47] Schleswig-Holstein (until end of 2023)[48] and Thuringia (until end of December 2024).[49]

-In 2021 and 2022, several Federal States (Berlin, Bremen, Hessen, Schleswig-Holstein and Thuringia) decided to put similar family reunification programmes in place for family members of Afghan refugees.
-[55] The Federal government approved these programmes.[56]
+Established in 2021 and 2022, several Federal States (Berlin, Bremen, Hessen, Schleswig-Holstein and Thuringia) implemented similar family reunification programmes for family members of Afghan refugees until the end of 2023.[50]
+The Federal government approved these programmes.[51]

-Civil society organisations have welcomed the introduction of such programs and the corresponding prerequisites for the family members, however criticises that only a small number of Federal States have implemented them.
-In addition, the conference of interior ministers of the Federal States have decided that such programmes should have more restrictive prerequisites.[57]
+Civil society organisations have welcomed the introduction of such programs and the corresponding prerequisites for the family members, however, criticises that only a small number of Federal States have implemented them.
+In addition, the conference of interior ministers of the Federal States has decided that such programmes should have more restrictive prerequisites.[52]
 In any case, the programs unfortunately are coming to an end.
-For example, for family members of Afghan refugees, only Berlin still provides an ad hod reunification program that is supposed to end 31 December 2024.[58]
+For example, for family members of Afghan refugees, only Berlin still provides an ad hod reunification program that was halted at the end of 2024 with a decision on its further extension still pending as of April 2025.[53]

 In parallel, in October 2022, the Federal Government introduced a reception and family reunification programme for Afghans and family members of Afghans with a monthly quota of 1,000 people (see also Differential treatment of specific nationalities in the procedure for further details).[54]
 Criticism has been raised by the party The Left as to the fact that the visa procedure for family reunification from Afghanistan is extremely lengthy.
 Accordingly, despite the discretion of the local authorities to shorten the procedure in cases of concrete danger, the procedure continues to take over one year.[55]
 The Left further criticises that because applications for the special reunification programmes may only be filed in Afghanistan and embassies in Pakistan and India are overburdened with applications for family reunification, many family members in practice do not have access to family reunification.[56]